 An excellent Vacation Bible School experience always leaves kids and ministry leaders delighted about Jesus and your children’s ministry program.
 But you don’t have to wait an entire year to reap the benefits of an awesome VBS program.
-Here are three VBS ideas to apply to your Sunday School curriculum to keep the delight going year-round:
+Here are three VBS concepts you can apply to your Sunday School curriculum to keep the delight going year-round.

 VBS Idea #1: Establish new themes.

 VBS has exciting, fresh, and fun new themes every year.
 New themes generate excitement in your children’s ministry and help learning to feel different and intriguing.
 Try assigning a monthly, quarterly, or even yearly theme to your Sunday School lessons to make learning more of an adventure.
 For example, you might have a theme called “The Greatest Heroes” that teaches kids about several Bible heroes over a few months.
 To make the theme more prevalent, include hero decorations, crafts, and snacks that also tie to what kids are learning in the Bible.